 - Attitude – Work experience of less than 1 year is a bad idea.
 Minimum 2 years of work experience is ideal in any profession.
 If you think you can work somewhere for 6 months and make use of that while applying for an MS abroad, you will waste your time.

-To summarise, a work experience is not the only deciding factor for your MS admissions.
-Unlike MBA, the work experience does not really decide your MS admissions because what matters most are not brand names where you worked at but what you learnt and what skills you acquired.
+To summarise, a work experience is not the only deciding factor for your MS admissions, unlike for MBA admissions, because what matters most are not brand names where you worked at but what you skills you acquired.